Electromagnetic coil

 A current through any conductor creates a circular magnetic field around the conductor due to Ampere's law.
 The advantage of using the coil shape is that it increases the strength of the magnetic field produced by a given current.
 The magnetic fields generated by the separate turns of wire all pass through the center of the coil and add (superpose) to produce a strong field there.
-The more turns of wire, the stronger the field produced.
+The greater the number of turns of wire, the stronger the field produced.
 Conversely, a changing external magnetic flux induces a voltage in a conductor such as a wire, due to Faraday's law of induction.
 The induced voltage can be increased by winding the wire into a coil because the field lines intersect the circuit multiple times.

 The direction of the magnetic field produced by a coil can be determined by the right hand grip rule.
 If the fingers of the right hand are wrapped around the magnetic core of a coil in the direction of conventional current through the wire, the thumb will point in the direction the magnetic field lines pass through the coil.
 The end of a magnetic core from which the field lines emerge is defined to be the North pole.

 There are many different types of coils used in electric and electronic equipment.